aaronn/django-rest-framework-passwordless/README.md

       'PASSWORDLESS_EMAIL_TOKEN_HTML_TEMPLATE_NAME': "passwordless_default_token_email.html",

       # The SMS sent to mobile users logging in.
 Takes one string.
-      'PASSWORDLESS_MOBILE_MESSAGE': "Use this code to log in: %s"
+      'PASSWORDLESS_MOBILE_MESSAGE': "Use this code to log in: %s",

       # Registers previously unseen aliases as new users.
-      'PASSWORDLESS_REGISTER_NEW_USERS': True
+      'PASSWORDLESS_REGISTER_NEW_USERS': True,

+      # Suppresses actual SMS for testing
+      'PASSWORDLESS_TEST_SUPPRESSION': False
 	}